microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 export const fluidExport = ClickerInstantiationFactory;
 ```

 These two lines in combination allow the Clicker to be consumed as a Fluid object.
-While the first two
+While the first two parameters that
-parameters that `DataObjectFactory` takes in simply define `Clicker`'s name and pass the class itself, the third
+`DataObjectFactory` takes in simply define `Clicker`'s name and pass the class itself, the third parameter is important
-parameter is important to keep in mind for later as it will list the Fluid DDSes (Distributed Data Structures) that
+to keep in mind for later as it will list the Fluid distributed data structures that `Clicker` utilizes.
-`Clicker` utilizes.

 Finally, the last line consisting of an exported `fluidExport` variable is what Fluid containers look for in order to
 instantiate our `Clicker` using the factory it provides.